fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

     <property name="twoLevelTimeNeighbor_minNumberOfPixel" value="2" />
     [...]

-You can also add own processors in the xml files (for example new parameter calculations):
+You can also add own your processors to the process  (for example new parameter calculations):

     [...]
     <include url="classpath:/default/mc/parameterCalc_mc.xml" />